anuragvvworkspace/anuragvvworkspace.github.io/content/research_ws/3dobject_detection/survey_3d_detection_in_autonomous_cars.md

   : Built on 3DOP(previous work of the author which uses depth images)
 Pham and Jeon [44] extends the 3DOP which is better performing than 3DOP or Mono3D
   : re-ranks the proposals using both monocular images and depth
 3D Voxel Pattern (3DVP) [41] representation
   : accounts for occlusion
   : dependant on performance of Region Proposal Networks(RPNs)
+Extending 3DVP framework, same author proposes SubCNN
+  : Candidates are extracted using convolutional layers to predict heat maps for each subcategory at the RPN level.
+Deep MANTA [42] uses a many-task network to estimate vehicle position, part localization and shape based only on monocular images.